The aims of Science are to enable children to:

 - Know and understand the physical processes of materials, electricity, sound, natural forces and light

 - Know about the solar system

-- Evaluate evidence and present their conclusions clearly and accurately.
+- Evaluate evidence and present conclusions clearly and accurately.

 Science is taught in the classroom in the Junior School.
-From Year 3 it is taught in specially designed, well equipped science laboratories.
+From Year 3 it is taught in a recently updated, specially designed and well equipped Science Laboratory.

 Year 5 & 6 enjoy 4 lessons of Science a week, which are as practical and hands-on as possible.
 During their lessons, pupils have the opportunity to plan and carry out investigations, make observations, carry out independent research and present their findings in a variety of contexts.

 Learning is reinforced by trips and outings, to see ‘Science in Action’.
-These trips have included: The Science Museum and Natural History Museum in London, Mop End Field Centre in Amersham to do habitat studies, College Lake in Tring to do bird watching and the Living Rainforest.
+These trips have included: The Science Museum and Natural History Museum in London, The Lookout Centre at Bracknell, Legoland to study Habitats, The Airbus Foundation Discovery Space, Mop End Field Centre in Amersham to study ‘Rocks and Soils’ and the Living Rainforest.

 The Gayhurst Science Quiz Team was very successful in 2019 and reached the National Final which was held at The Oxford University Museum of Natural History.